 By continuing to browse this site, you are agreeing to cookies being used to offer content and services adapted to your interests.

-Nearly flat performance for European equities with the Stoxx 600 closing at 340 up by only 0.09% for the week.
+Slightly negative performance for European equities with the Stoxx 600 closing at 339, down by 0.90% for the week.

 October 21, 2016

 Despite a weak start, US equities ended the month once again as good as unchanged.

 In line with recent months, emerging markets outperformed in September.
 Besides a rising oil price, anticipating a possible OPEC production freeze, developed central banks were the main drivers behind market sentiment, with the Fed finally refraining from a September rate hike despite an earlier tightening indication.

 European equity markets closed little changed this month, with the UK outperforming a notch, in the hope that the country would be able to face the consequences of Brexit.

 In our January semi-annual outlook, we evoked the theme of deflation fears coming to an end.
 These fears have effectively receded since then.

 Deputy Head of High Yield & Credit Arbitrage management